Chiles

 The Guajillo chile is one of the most commonly used Mexican dried chiles, and it is now widely available in the United States.
 It is long and pointy, with a beautiful maroon color.
 Its skin is quite smooth and shinny on the outside, but it is hard and tougher and less pliable than others, like the Ancho.

-It has a pleasant and deep flavor, with mild heat.
-It tends to be a crowd pleaser.
+It has a pleasant and deep flavor, with mild heat and it tends to be a crowd pleaser.

 Continue reading “Guajillo Chile”